Cherryville Churches Rebuild Home in Western North Carolina

 By: Lauren Ramsey – Wise News Network

-Ashe County, NC (WNN)- On January 11th, 2025, several men from different churches in Cherryville, NC, came together to rebuild a home in Ashe County.
-The home belonged to an elderly couple who had lost it due to the effects of Hurricane Helene in Western North Carolina.
-These men worked for two days in freezing temperatures and snowy weather to rebuild the home.
-Giving the homeowners hope for a new start.
+Ashe County, NC (WNN) – On the 11th of January, 2025, men from multiple churches in Cherryville, North Carolina, united to reconstruct a house in Ashe County.
+It belonged to an elderly couple that had lost their house through the impact of Hurricane Helene in Western North Carolina.
+They toiled in the cold weather and snow for two days to reconstruct the house, providing the occupants with hope for a fresh beginning.

 A Call to Action

-This journey began when Pastor Ken Jones of Friendship Baptist Church in Jefferson, NC, reached out to Pastor Dale Hendricks of Shady Grove Baptist Church in Cherryville about disaster relief efforts.
-Over the years, the two developed a friendship while working together on various mission projects.
-After meeting with Bruce, the homeowner, the two recognized the urgent need for rebuilding.
+It all started when Pastor Ken Jones of Friendship Baptist Church in Jefferson, NC, contacted Pastor Dale Hendricks of Shady Grove Baptist Church concerning disaster relief initiatives.
+For years, the two became good friends and colleagues while serving on different mission projects.
+Following the meeting with homeowner Bruce, the two saw the immediate need to rebuild.

 Churches Come Together